ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

-Later, in early 2019 I ran into an issue with the method I’d used to validate user inputs for `community` when building the query that was sent. [danielreispereira](https://github.com/danielreispereira) reported that for some reason nasapower was failing to download 2 m wind data, necessary for calculating evapotranspiration for crop modelling.
+Later, in early 2019 I ran into an issue with the method I’d used to validate user inputs for `community` when building the query that was sent. [danielreispereira](https://github.com/danielreispereira) reported that for some reason nasapower was failing to download 2 m wind data (wind speed as measured 2 meters above the Earth's surface), necessary for calculating evapotranspiration for crop modelling.
 Looking into the JSON file I found the issue.
 The POWER team did not list the AG community as having this data available.
 I contacted them thinking is